pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 `
 ```

-Parameters:
-- request (PNRemoveMessageActionRequest)
-  - actionTimetoken (NSNumber): Timetoken of the message action to remove.
+*  requiredParameterDescription`request` *Type: [PNRemoveMessageActionRequest](#pnremovemessageactionrequest)Request containing the message action to remove.`block`Type: PNRemoveMessageActionCompletionBlockCompletion block.

+#### PNRemoveMessageActionRequest

-  - channel (NSString): Channel name of the target message.
-  - messageTimetoken (NSNumber): Timetoken of the target message.
+*  requiredParameterDescription`actionTimetoken` *Type: NSNumberTimetoken of the message action to remove.`channel` *Type: NSStringChannel name of the target message.`messageTimetoken` *Type: NSNumberTimetoken of the target message.
-- block (PNRemoveMessageActionCompletionBlock)

 ### Sample code